-- 2.6.1 Drainfields using gravelless distribution products must be installed according to the manufacturer's instructions, in a manner that is consistent with these standards and with state and local rules.
-If the manufacturer's instructions and these standards are in conflict, the matter must be discussed with, and decided by, the local health officer. - 2.6.2.
+- 2.6.1 Drainfields using gravelless distribution products must be installed according to the manufacturer's instructions, in a manner that is consistent with these standards and with NETCHD requirements.
+If the manufacturer's instructions and these standards are in conflict, the matter must be discussed with, and decided by, the Health Officer. - 2.6.2.
 Areas where unique drainfield site conditions exist may warrant special installation requirements, such as for installations in very fine, uniform sands or in significant ground burrowing animal's areas.
 Check with the gravelless distribution product manufacturer for condition-specific recommendations on proper installation techniques to address unique site conditions.